moneyprotocol/engineering/README.md

 ### Full redemption

-A Vault is defined as “fully redeemed from” when the redemption has caused (debt-50) of its debt to absorb (debt-50) BPD.
-Then, its 50 BPD Liquidation Reserve is cancelled with its remaining 50 debt: the Liquidation Reserve is burned from the gas address, and the 50 debt is zero’d.
+A Vault is considered "fully redeemed from" when the redemption process absorbs (debt-200) BPD, equivalent to (debt-200) of its total debt.
+Subsequently, its 200 BPD Liquidation Reserve is canceled by utilizing the remaining 200 debt.
+The Liquidation Reserve is burned from the gas address, and the 200 debt is reset to zero.

-Before closing, we must handle the Vault’s **collateral surplus**: that is, the excess RBTC collateral remaining after redemption, due to its initial over-collateralization.
+Before closing the Vault, we need to address the collateral surplus, which refers to the excess RBTC collateral remaining after redemption due to the Vault's initial over-collateralization.

-This collateral surplus is sent to the `CollSurplusPool`, and the borrower can reclaim it later.
-The Vault is then fully closed.
+This surplus collateral is transferred to the `CollSurplusPool`, and the borrower can reclaim it at a later time.
+After this step, the Vault is fully closed.

 ### Redemptions create a price floor